owncloud-archive/documentation/admin_manual/installation/installation_source.rst

 and activate its PDO module in the **php.ini**.

 smbclient is only used if you want to mount SMB shares to your ownCloud.
-The php5-curl package is required for some apps (e.g. http user authentication)
+The php5-curl package is required for some apps (e.g. http user authentication).

 Commands for Ubuntu and Debian (run as root):